Optus: Mobile network

 The 2G GSM 900/1800 MHz network was terminated on 3 April 2017 in Western Australia and Northern Territory.
 2G GSM was completely terminated on 1 August 2017 when 2G was disconnected in Victoria, New South Wales, Australian Capital Territory, Queensland, Tasmania and South Australia.
 To remain connected, a device that is capable of running 3G at 900 MHz is now required after 2G was completely disconnected across Australia.

 On 28 October 2024, the 3G UMTS service provided by Optus was shut down.
-This affects other providers reliant on their network, including Amaysim and Virgin Mobile Australia.
-To remain connected, customers are required to have a phone capable of connecting to their 4G LTE or 5G NR services.
-All phones incapable of using VoLTE will be prevented from accessing the Optus network due to legal requirements for all devices to be able to access the Triple Zero emergency calling system.
+This affects other providers reliant on their network, including Amaysim.
+To connect to the Optus mobile network, customers are required to have a mobile phone capable of connecting to 700MHz 4G LTE with VoLTE calling.
+All mobile phones incapable of using VoLTE are prevented from accessing the Optus network due to legal requirements for all devices to be able to access the Triple Zero emergency calling system.